Staso Docs

 block

-• In integrations (patch_anthropic / patch_openai): staso.GuardBlocked is raised.
-You catch it and fall back.
+• In patch_anthropic / patch_openai: staso.GuardBlocked is raised.
+Catch and recover.

 modify